Phyboc/UI-Auditer/README.md

 # UI-Auditer

 > A CLI tool that evaluates any webpage's UI against target audience preferences — and tells you exactly what to fix.
+Powered by a real headless browser, heuristic scoring, and optional AI-generated CSS fixes.

 ---